skellis46/skin_air_ground/20210315 - thinking about metaphors and themes.md

 At the mercy of the things we make for new.
 And in hope for where we are.  ^aa8498

 #ideatotry -- building poem like this into the film -- with text on screen, but also spoken.
 Am thinking chunky text but perhaps the way Dickinson does it or how I tried in the document of Lil's work?
+See also [[20210407 - he is painfully aware (2nd edit)]]

 >The long day wanes: the slow moon climbs: the deep
 >Moans round with many voices.
 Come, my friends,